mapbiomas/.github/profile/README.md

 ![Mapbiomas](https://github.com/mapbiomas/.github/blob/main/images/panel.png)

-# 🌍 Mapbiomas Networking

-> **Empowering Land Use and Cover Analysis**
-> Access our open-source tools and resources to analyze and monitor land cover in South America and Indonesia.

 ## 🚀 Overview

-Welcome to the official repository hub of Mapbiomas, where we provide a comprehensive set of scripts and tools for processing land use and cover data across various biomes in Brazil.
+Welcome to the official repository hub of Mapbiomas, where we provide a comprehensive set of scripts and tools for processing land use and cover data across various biomes South America and Indonesia.

 ## 📁 Repository Summary